 We understand the widespread concern over the spread of COVID-19 (Coronavirus) and we are committed to protecting our employees, agency and other workers, customers and suppliers as far as we are able considering the financial realities of running a small manufacturing business.

-Our COVID-19 risk assessment is based on sector-specific advice issued by HMG on 11th May 2020 entitled Working Safely During COVID-19 in Factories, Plants and Warehouses, now on Version 10 since the latest revision published on 24th September 2020.
+Our COVID-19 risk assessment is based on sector-specific advice issued by HMG on 11th May 2020 entitled Working Safely During COVID-19 in Factories, Plants and Warehouses, the latest revision of which was published on 6th January 2021.
 It includes due regard for existing health and safety requirements and various aspects of employment law, particularly those relating to discrimination and protected characteristics.
 With valuable input from our employees and agency workers, the risk assessment covers

 - Social distancing